ArchitBadjatya/Dsa/README.md

 # Dsa
-A repo to contribute for Hacktoberfest 2022
+A repository to contribute for Hacktoberfest 2022